mhulscher/frontend/README.md

 # frontend

-This `frontend` project builds several Docker-images that you can use as a base for your own frontend projects.
-The following Docker-images are produced:
+This repository builds Docker-image that you can use as a base for your single-page frontend projects.
+The following Docker-image is produced:

-* frontend:latest
-* frontend:test-latest

-## Development

-This repository and its resulting images are supported by the NEP System Operations team.

-* HipChat: #Beheer or #System Operations
-* E-mail: systeembeheer@nepworldwide.nl
+* `frontend`

 ## Building and using

-Place two files in your project: `Dockerfile.test` and `Dockerfile`.

-* `Dockerfile.test` should use a *-test-latest image as base.
-* `Dockerfile` should use a *-latest image as base.
+To build this image: `make`

 ## Next steps